 By software development, it is understood the development of operative systems, database and networks management, and the development of other software systems to improve performance in houses and workplaces.
 The term also includes the development of other applications with transverse use on different industries.

-It is estimated that during 2015 the IT industry represented 0.19% of the tertiary GDP and 0.13% of the total GDP.
+It is estimated that in 2016 the IT industry represented 0.24% of the tertiary GDP and 0.15% of the total GDP.

 According to A.T.
-Kearney's Global Services Location Index 2016, Mexico ranks as the eighth best destination for IT, BPO, and call centers providers.
+Kearney's Global Services Location Index 2017, Mexico ranks as the tenth best destination for IT, BPO, and call centers providers.
 This is because of the telecommunications infrastructure, the large number of engineers and technicians, the similar time zones with the main business centers in the United States and the increasing bilingual population.

-There are about 4 thousand companies in Mexico related to the IT industry.
+There are more than 4 thousand companies in Mexico related to the IT industry.

-Among the 30 most important global companies in software development, 26 operate in Mexico, such as the Americans Microsoft, Oracle, IBM, Symantec, EMC, VMware, Hewlett Packard, Adobe, and the German SAP.
+Among the 30 most important global companies in software development, 25 operate in Mexico, such as the American Microsoft, Oracle, IBM, Symantec, EMC, Hewlett Packard, Adobe, and the German SAP.

-In the same way, six of the seven outsourced services companies best ranked by the International Association of Outsourcing Professionals (IAOP) have presence in Mexico: Accenture (Ireland), CBRE (United States), Cushman & Wakefield (United States), ISS (Denmark), Jones Lang LaSalle (United States) and Teleperformance (France).
+In the same way, nine of the fifteen outsourced services companies best ranked by the International Association of Outsourcing Professionals (IAOP) have presence in Mexico: Accenture (Ireland), CBRE (United States), Cushman & Wakefield (United States), EPAM Systems (United States), HCL Technologies (India), ISS (Denmark), Jones Lang LaSalle (United States) and Teleperformance (France).

-According to FDI Intelligence, between 2013 and 2016, companies from Germany, the United States, India, Ireland, Spain and other countries have announced investments in Mexico that summed almost 1.1 billion dollars, related to the IT and software industries.
+According to FDI Intelligence, between January 2013 and September 2017, companies from the United States, Germany, India, Spain, Ireland, and other countries have announced investments in Mexico for more than 1.5 billion dollars, related to the IT and software industries.

 • Clusters and Technology parks.
-Mexico has 20 IT clusters in 13 states with more than a thousand companies.
+Mexico has 19 IT clusters in 16 states with close to a thousand companies.
 There are 30 technology parks in Mexico specialized in IT and BPO, formed through alliances between the private, public (federal and local) and academic sectors, according to information from the Economy Secretariat (SE).
-Those parks are distributed in 20 states, mainly in the center and north regions of the country.
+Those parks are located in 20 states, mainly in the center and north regions of the country.

 • Certifications.
 According to SE data, up to April 2016, there were 781 Certified Development Centers, which have been evaluated in quality processes (norms such as CMMI or MoProsoft).